Title: Finding your Prince Charming.

 "Please Alice I want to see," I pleaded.

-She looked conflicted but she eventually went to find me one.
+She looked conflicted but she eventually went to fetch a mirror.
 I gasped when I saw my reflection staring back at me.
 No wonder Edward found me so repulsive; My eyes were black, my face gaunt and though I suspected the bruises had faded significantly, they were still an ugly, purplish shade.

 "Don't cry," Alice soothed as she reached out to hug me.
 I cried into her shoulder for a few minutes trying to clam myself down.
 Esme ushered Edward out of the room but Alice remained at my side.